DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-4"></a>
 **4 - Why does the pre-sale exclude accredited investors from NY and China?**

 In order to comply with SEC regulations only accredited investors may participate in the pre-sale, and only in jurisdictions the SEC does not ban.
 Click [here](https://coinlist.co/help/what-is-an-accredited-investor) to see CoinList criteria for accreditation verification.
-Chinese regulatory authorities prohibit Chinese citizens and companies from participating in ICOs.
+Chinese regulatory authorities prohibit Chinese citizens and companies from participating in token sales.

 <a name="question-5"></a>
 **5 - How can I get notified of updates regarding future plans for a public sale?**